stalniy/casl/docs-src/src/content/pages/advanced/customize-ability/en.md

 ## Extend conditions with custom operators

-Thanks to [sift.js](https://github.com/crcn/sift.js), it's possible to [define conditions in CASL](../../guide/conditions-in-depth) using MongoDB query language.
-Usually this is enough but sometimes you may want to add non-standard operator or one of those that are not included in CASL by default (e.g., [$nor]) or you may want to restrict possible operators.
+Thanks to [ucast](https://github.com/stalniy/ucast), it's possible to [define conditions in CASL](../../guide/conditions-in-depth) using MongoDB query language.
+Usually this is enough but sometimes you may want to restrict possible operators, add non-standard operator or one of those that is not included in CASL by default (e.g., [$nor]).

-Let's see an example how to add `$nor` operator.
+Let's see an example of how to add `$nor` operator.
 To do this, we will use `buildMongoQueryMatcher` helper function from `@casl/ability` package.
 It allows to add or override existing operators:

 [$nor]: https://docs.mongodb.com/manual/reference/operator/query/nor/